nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 Don't underestimate the effort it takes to produce quality advice.
 I had to build a community of practice from the ground up.
 My work involves dozens of immigration professionals, government employees and industry experts.
 I also monitor hundreds of pages to know when German bureaucracy changes.

 This will require a far greater commitment from you, for a much longer time.
-Every technology choice that you make should go towards making *that* work easier.
+Every technology choice that you make should go towards making the editors' work easier, because they will be the ones doing the most work.

+The requirements do not mention search engine optimisation (SEO).
+I would also prioritise this, as the website is only useful if users discover it.
+The marketing of this website is out of scope for this report, but should be taken seriously.